wolfSSL/wolfssl/IDE/WORKBENCH/README.md

         sudo vxworks-7/host/x86-linux2/bin/vxsimnetd

     This will start the vxsimnetd application.
-Leave it open.
-The IP address to connect to the server is the same as above.

-4. Start the client on the host machine:
+Leave it running in the background.

+4. There is an example client in \<path\_to\_wolfssl\>/wolfssl/examples.
+Again, wolfSSL will first need to be built.
+Follow the instructions [here](https://www.wolfssl.com/wolfSSL/Docs-wolfssl-manual-2-building-wolfssl.html) to do so.
+See the [wolfSSL manual]( https://wolfssl.com/wolfSSL/Docs-wolfssl-manual-3-getting-started.html) for instructions on how to set up the client.
+From within \<path\_to\_wolfssl\>/wolfssl, the following command can be used to run the client on the host machine:

-        ./examples/client/client -d
+        ./examples/client/client -h 192.168.200.1 -d

     The -d option disables peer checks.

+5. The following output should be expected in the simulator terminal:

+    SSL version is TLSv1.2
+    SSL cipher suite is TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384
+    Client message: hello wolfssl!